-Rowing programs are available for members only.
+The Philadelphia Girls’ Rowing Club offers the opportunity for women of all ages to learn to row, regardless of previous experience.
 To join the Novice Program, adults must submit an application, be selected for membership, and pay all applicable fees to join the club.
 Detailed application and fee information is available in the membership section of our site.

 Attendance at each novice practice session is critical for individual development and class advancement; therefore, your attendance at each session is a requirement.